Mandy Habener (Lead Trainer)

 Since she could walk Sally has been experimenting with embodied expression, from dance to yoga, to circus and healing arts.
 She first began facilitating movement practices whilst at high-school as a part time dance teacher.
 During her tertiary studies of contemporary dance at Deakin University, Sally enrolled in her first Yoga Teacher Training at the Australian Yoga Academy.
 It was there where she met Lauren Verona and soon began teaching at Lauren’s studios when they opened in Melbourne.

-Sally has since taught yoga extensively across studios, retreats, trainings and festivals within Australia and abroad, and is overjoyed to be sharing at Lauren’s Sunshine Coast studios.
+Sally has since taught yoga extensively across studios, retreats, trainings and festivals within Australia and abroad.

 Sally's yoga practice and teachings are greatly inspired by her background as a contemporary dancer, Ashtanga Vinyasa practitioner and then Shadow Yoga practitioner, AcroYogi, and her journey with Gwyn Williams and his healing modality Zenthai Shiatsu.
 She is also influenced by teachers Duncan Peak (Founder of Power Living Australia), Jesse Lee Parker (founder of Tao Yoga Arts), and the Vietnamese monk Thich Nhat Hanh’s teachings (founder of the Plum Village Monastery).

 From 2015 Sally has been involved with the Zenthai Shiatsu community as a student, facilitator, therapist and friend.
 Her practice and classes have since been greatly influenced by the lens of Chinese Medicine, and by her involvement in the development of Zenthai Flow.